CollaborativeRoboticsLab/capabilities2/capabilities2_runner/readme.md

 ### LaunchRunner

 The `Launch Runner` inherits from the `capabilities2_runner::NoTriggerActionRunner` and is a special case.
-To instatiate this runner, provide a launch file path as the `runner` tag in the capability provider.
+To instantiate this runner, provide a launch file path as the `runner` tag in the capability provider.

 ```yaml
 # provider ...